ponmalar22/Classic-arcade-game-master/README.md

  there are multiple enimies in the game.
 Each enmey has its own x , y coordinates and random speed.

- Update and render functions are used in the prototype od enmey class.
+ Update and render functions are used in the prototype of enmey class.

  # how to play